databyjp/distyll/README.md

 ### Overview
 **distyll.info** is a content-distillation tool designed to help you make the most out of online content.
 By providing a simple URL, users can have a video, article, or document distilled into its core essence, making information consumption faster and more efficient.

+#### How to run
+- Clone the repo
+- Create a virtual environment
+- Activate the virtual environment
+- Run `pip install -r requirements.txt`
+- Run `python -m app.main`

 #### Notes
 - Powered by [Weaviate](https://www.weaviate.io)
 - Unofficial personal project - for educational purposes only